 Investigation Discovery provides an array of True Crime series to choose from.
 ‘Murder in The Heartland’ is yet another show from the network which focuses on brutal crimes originating in the Middle American towns.
 The show presents the details and accounts of the crime from a collective perspective of the town residents.
-The third season commences with the gruesome murder of Mindy Morgenstern of New Salem, North Dakota.
+The episode The Farmer’s Daughter is about the gruesome murder of Mindy Morgenstern of New Salem, North Dakota.
 A full-of-life college student, Mindy was found strangled and stabbed in her own apartment.
 The story unfurls with family, friends, and the entire population of Valley City, contributing to the investigations led by North Dakota’s law enforcement.
 Here’s everything we know regarding the history of this infamous case.

 How Did Mindy Morgenstern Die?